meravstr/Wide-Field-Deconvolution/README.md

 *How sensitive are the results to the parameter values (spoiler, they are not) *How to estimate the calcium decay rate
 *The calcium baseline

+An implementation in Python is also available , by Amon Kahavari https://github.com/iamkhav/PyWFDeconv